 Originally from Guelph, Ontario (Canada), Andrew Smith majored in History at Acadia University.
 Massive failures on the football field and the indoor track circuit did not disqualify him from earning a BA and the A.H.
 Maclean award for best Honors thesis–a riveting analysis of the “Dixie Mission” and America’s Cold War foreign policies.
 Before leaving Acadia, however, he was introduced to the field of sport history which he pursued as a graduate student at Purdue University.

 After completing an MA and PhD in U.S. History, focusing in particular on sport, race, and the American experience, he joined the faculty of Nichols College.
-Now an Assistant Professor of Sport Management and History, Smith teaches courses across the curriculum that fuse the past, present, and future of American Sports’ relationship to people in and outside of its borders.
+Smith teaches courses across the curriculum that fuse the past, present, and future of American Sports’ relationship to people in and outside of its borders.

 In his first book, “No Way But to Fight: George Foreman and the Business of Boxing,” Smith seeks to historicize, globalize, and contextualize the life and career of an Olympic gold medalist and two-time heavyweight champion.